apache/flink/docs/content/docs/connectors/datastream/pulsar.md

 If you want to deserialize the Pulsar message by these properties, you need to implement `PulsarDeserializationSchema`.
 And ensure that the `TypeInformation` from the `PulsarDeserializationSchema.getProducedType()` must be correct.
 Flink would use this `TypeInformation` for passing the messages to downstream operators.

+### Schema Evolution

+If you want to use Pulsar's [schema evolution](https://pulsar.apache.org/docs/en/schema-evolution-compatibility/) . you can use `nativePulsarSchema()`instead of `pulsarSchema()`.
+In this mode it meas passing the user specified pulsar schema into the pulsar consumer, and delegate all deserialization work to pulsar consumer implementation.

 ### Pulsar Subscriptions